Barriers to Evaluation: 4 Proven Models to Evaluate Your Learning and Development Initiatives

 If you want to make sure your learning programmes are aligned with your organisational priorities, this is the model for your organisation.
 This model focuses on an evaluation of your learning strategy as a whole by using three main stages:

-- Stage one: Think about your currently alignment against organisational priorities.
+- Stage one: Think about your current alignment against organisational priorities.
 Is the training in line with organisational goals?

 - Stage two: Focus on assessing and evaluating the results of training – focusing on key measures such as ROI, benchmark goals and capacity